-A. The secretary may revoke or suspend the registration or license of a person licensed or registered pursuant to Section 7-12-9 NMSA 1978 who violates Section 3 or 4 [57-2A-3 or 57-2A-4 NMSA 1978] of the Cigarette Enforcement Act.
-The decision to revoke or suspend shall be taken and is subject to review in accordance with the Tax Administration Act [7-1-1 NMSA 1978].

-B. Cigarettes acquired, held, owned, possessed, transported in, imported into or sold or distributed in this state in violation of the Cigarette Enforcement Act [57-2A-1 NMSA 1978] are contraband and are subject to seizure, forfeiture and destruction by the department or a law enforcement agency.
+- A. The secretary may revoke or suspend the registration or license of a person licensed or registered pursuant to Section 7-12-9 NMSA 1978 who violates Section 3 or 4 [57-2A-3 or 57-2A-4 NMSA 1978] of the Cigarette Enforcement Act.
+The decision to revoke or suspend shall be taken and is subject to review in accordance with the Tax Administration Act [Chapter 7, Article 1 NMSA 1978]. - B. Cigarettes acquired, held, owned, possessed, transported in, imported into or sold or distributed in this state in violation of the Cigarette Enforcement Act [57-2A-1 to 57-2A-10 NMSA 1978] are contraband and are subject to seizure, forfeiture and destruction by the department or a law enforcement agency.